pietrofranceschi/HomogenMSI/README.md

 DHI formula requires following input parameters:

-1. Filename: MSI data folder location in user computer
+1. Filename: MSI data folder location on user computer
 2. Binned: m/z bins which can create using CreateBin function
 3.	mzs: list of desired mz values: 1 drug, 2 mask, 3 internal standard (optional).
 In the absence of m/z for mask image, drug image will be used to create tissue mask image.
 4. QuntLevel: Intensity quantization level to be used, ex: 8, 16, 32
-5. Bkg : ‘T’ In our study, we had tissue slice placed on the glass side, hence we had removed the gray level associated with it before DHI calculation.
+5. Bkg: ‘T’ In our study, we had tissue slice placed on the glass side, hence we had removed the gray level associated with it before DHI calculation.
 If this is not a case with the user, use ‘F’.
 Default value is ‘T’

 ### Example